Shabirahmad1676/React-Interview-Challenges/README.md

 This is for all interview challenging questions.
-I tried my best t solve it
+I tried my best to solve it